“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

-Qays was later found dead in the wilderness near an unknown women graven 688 A.D.
-On a rock near the grave he had carved three verses of poetry which are the last three verses attributed to him.
+Qays was later found dead in the wilderness near an unknown woman graven 688 A.D.
+On a rock near the grave, he had carved three verses of poetry which are the last three verses attributed to him.

 The story of Qays and Layla and their poems, and the news and poetry attributed to them, made a great impact in Arabic literature, both poetry and prose, and its influence extended to Nabati and colloquial poetry in the Arab countries.

 This story was also adapted by Persian literature more than once, but the most prominent of which is the epic written by the poet Nizam Al-Kanjwi (d.599 AH), followed by poems by other poets such as Saadi Al-Shirazi, Amir Khusraw, Abdul Rahman Jami, Abdullah Hatfi, Al Maktabi, and others.

 Kurdish literature was also influenced by the eternal Arabic love story.
 The most prominent example of this was what the Prince of Kurdish poetry, Ahmadine Khani, said in his epic “Mamu Zayn”.